Using $0 as a payment option in a payment form

 However, it is possible to offer a $0 payment option in a payment form.
 This adds some flexibility in terms of enabling event registrants to sign up for a free event ticket using your form or offering a limited number of free tickets to an event, for example.

+This article directs you to complete instructions on offering a free option for event registration.
 There are a few steps you’ll need to take to enable these scenarios for your form, and some caveats to consider.
-You can follow the instructions below to accomplish each option that is available.
+You can follow the instructions provided to accomplish each option that is available.

 If you want to set up any scenario that is different from what is described here, LGL will not be able to provide technical support.